Small Irish traders join export rush

 Shepherding domestic companies to the export market is one of the approaches the government is taking to spur enough economic growth to make inroads into a debt pile set to peak at 120 percent of gross domestic product (GDP) next year.

-Similar programs have helped over 40 start-ups in recent years with almost three quarters now exporting, and nearly a third have gone on to secure private sector investment.
+Similar programmes have helped over 40 start-ups in recent years with almost three quarters now exporting, and nearly a third have gone on to secure private sector investment.

 The drive to push artisan food and drink products abroad has led to a revival in the agri-food industry, prompting prime minister Enda Kenny to take 20 loaves of Irish bread with him when he met Barak Obama this year.